-Where there is concern that 'everyday' quality first teaching is not enough to support a childs needs, discussions will be held between relevant staff, parents/carers and the child as appropriate.
-If it is decided that additional provision is required, specific learning programmes (in addition to differentiated teaching in class) are drawn up.
-The provision is recorded by the class teacher and notified to the SENDCO for recording on the school's provision map, the child's progress is closely monitored.
+Where there is concern that 'everyday' quality first teaching is not enough to support a child's needs, discussions will be held between relevant staff, parents/carers and the child as appropriate.
+If it is decided that additional provision is required, specific learning targets and interventions (in addition to differentiated and adapted teaching in class) are drawn up.
+The provision is recorded by the class teacher through a Supporting Me To Learn Plan and notified to the SENDCO for recording on the school's provision map, the child's progress is closely monitored.